llm-bible/llm-bible.github.io/_publications/palacio2025explaining.markdown

 bibkey: palacio2025explaining
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.16771"}
-tags: ['Model Architecture', 'Fine-Tuning', 'Interpretability and Explainability', 'Applications', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Applications', 'Interpretability and Explainability', 'Model Architecture', 'Attention Mechanism']
 ---
 In recent years, Language Models for Code (LLM4Code) have significantly changed the landscape of software engineering (SE) on downstream tasks, such as